 Contract 10 rehabilitation work will occur in the sewershed known as WHN32, and the Village of Whitesboro.
 WHN32 is generally located west of Henderson Street, north of Mud Creek, south of Clinton Street and east of Clinton Road in the Town of Whitestown and contains approximately 7.1 miles of pipe.
 It is anticipated that up to an additional 10 miles of pipe will be rehabilitated in areas of the Village of Whitesboro where rehabilitation has not previously been completed.
-Contract 10 is similar in scope to Contract 7, consisting of a mix of CIPP lining, pipe joint and lateral grouting, open cut repairs, spot repairs, and supplemental CCTV inspections.

-It is anticipated that construction of Contract 10 will begin during the 4th Quarter of 2015.
+Contract 10 will be advertised for bid during the 3rd Quarter of 2015, with construction anticipated to begin during the 4th Quarter of 2015.